hoanla/hoanla.github.io/index.md

 <!-- Remaining text section (full width) -->
 <div class="profile-body">

+<p> My work spans international security, political economy, and governance, with a particular focus on gender, state capacity, and public opinion.
+Methodologically, I use quantitative and experimental approaches.</p>

   <p>Before pursuing my Ph.D., I spent about six years at a research institute under Vietnam's Ministry of Planning and Investment (now part of
     <a href="https://www.mof.gov.vn/">the Ministry of Finance</a>).
 This role provided me with valuable insights and expertise in translating scholarly research into actionable strategies for government policy and administration.
 This experience shaped my commitment to policy-engaged scholarship as I learned that rigorous research becomes most valuable when it addresses real governance challenges.